 If you're a hillfort hunter, West Penwith is not the best place to start.
-There aren't many, and they weren't necessarily built primarily for military purposes.
-They could be defended if need arose, though there was not a lot of need since Penwith is defended by its geography.
-Strongholds they were but, in our day, so are banks, warehouses and nuke stations.
+There aren't many here, and they weren't built primarily for military purposes.
+They could be defended if need arose, though there was not a lot of need since Penwith is defended by its geography - high cliffs and a narrow land-bridge to the east.
+Strongholds they were but, in our day, so are banks, warehouses and anywhere where security measures are taken.

-Hill camps, inaccurately called hillforts, are enhanced, prominent hilltops dating from the late bronze age (after 1000 BCE) and the iron age (after 600 BCE and up to Roman times).
-Some were used earlier than this since many of them are special hilltop locations and, if you lived in ancient times, especially when they were warmer than today, you would have gravitated there too.
+Hill camps, inaccurately called hillforts, are enhanced, prominent hilltop sites dating from the late bronze age (after 1200 BCE) and the iron age (after 600 BCE and up to Roman times).
+Some were used earlier than this, back in neolithic times in the 3000s BCE, since many of them are special hilltop locations and, if you lived in ancient times, especially when the climate was warmer than today and much of Penwith was then forested, you too would have gravitated there.

 They are related to cliff sanctuaries (cliff castles), with similar periods of use and related aims.

 Some of these sites go back to the neolithic - Chûn Castle and Trencrom Hill, for example.
 Nevertheless, most earthworks at hill camps derive from the iron age, so they're usually dated to the iron age.